Eschatologue/CM_wiki/docs/lore/antares/nation/valinor.md

 ### Lady Grey

-*"It came with no warning.
-The cold stole breath from our lungs, turned flesh to ice, and nearly brought Valinor to ruin before it had even begun."*
+> *"It came with no warning.
+The cold stole breath from our lungs, turned flesh to ice, and nearly brought Valinor to ruin before it had even begun."*{ .emq }
 — Scholar Thaelorin Nevalainen
 { .quote }